turbobabr/Bookmarker/README.md

 #### Navigate: Using number shortcuts

- You can navigate to bookmarked layers that were assigned to a specific shortcut using:
+You can navigate to the bookmarked layers that were assigned to a specific shortcut using:
- `Control-[0..9]`
+- `Control-[0..9]`, where [0..9] is a numeric key and a slot number of the shortcut you want to navigate to.

 #### Navigate: Using 'Bookmarks Panel'